aptos-labs/aptos-core/developer-docs-site/docs/guides/sign-a-transaction.md

 All transactions executed on the Aptos Blockchain must be signed.
 This requirement is enforced by the chain for security reasons.

+## Generating the signing message

+The first step in signing a transaction is to generate the signing message from the transaction.
+To generate such a signing message, you can use:
-You can use the [Aptos REST API](/rest-api) for this purpose.
+- The Aptos server with the [Aptos REST API](/rest-api).
 The Aptos server will generate the signing message, the transaction signature and will submit the signed transaction to the Aptos Blockchain.
+However, this approach is not secure.
+See [Submitting transactions in BCS vs JSON
+](/sdks/transactions-with-ts-sdk#submitting-transactions-in-bcs-vs-json).
-Also see the tutorial [Your First Transaction](../tutorials/first-transaction.md).
+  - Also see the tutorial [Your First Transaction](../tutorials/first-transaction.md) that explains this approach.

-However, you may prefer instead that your client application, for example, a hardware security module (HSM), be responsible for generating the signed transaction.
-Before submitting transactions, a client must:
+- Moreover, you may prefer instead that your client application, for example, a hardware security module (HSM), be responsible for generating the signed transaction.
+In this approach, before submitting transactions, a client must:
   - Serialize the transactions into bytes, and
   - Sign the bytes with the account private key.
 See [Accounts][account] for how account and private key works.

-This guide will introduce the concepts behind constructing a transaction, generating the appropriate message to sign, and various methods for signing within Aptos.
+This guide will introduce the concepts behind constructing a transaction, generating the appropriate message to sign using the BCS-serialization, and various methods for signing within Aptos.

-:::info
-Code examples in this section are in Typescript.
+:::tip

+We strongly recommend that you use the BCS format for submitting transactions to the Aptos Blockchain.

 :::

 ## Overview